 2020 NA HOKU HANOHANO AWARD FINALIST FOR CONTEMPORARY ACOUSTIC ALBUM OF THE YEAR

 While his accomplishments have taken him across the globe, his recordings demonstrate a commitment to local and Hawaiian music.
-His 2016 debut single, Midnight Stones, would later be nominated for the Na Hoku Hanohano Award for both Song & Single of the Year at the 2017 Na Hoku Hanohano Awards.
-He has just released a new album D.K.
+His 2016 debut single, Midnight Stones, would later be nominated for the Na Hoku Hanohano Award for both Song & Single of the Year.
+Duncan would then follow the success of Midnight Stones with his album D.K.
 Live at the Atherton, which was recognized as a Na Hoku finalist for Contemporary Acoustic Album of the year in 2020.